 There are also emerging naming systems, which are another approach to identity management in Web3.
 These systems allow users to register a “name” which becomes associated with their blockchain address (or wallet).

-The user interface and experience design define how users interact with applications on the frontend.
+One part of the Web3 stack that remains relatively unchanged from Web2 is the front end—how users interact with your app.
 In Web3, that user interface is fairly similar to what you’ll find in Web2.
 Developers will often use HTML to structure the app, CSS for styling, and React, regardless of whether the app is built on Bitcoin, Ethereum, or a different blockchain altogether.

 Just as in Web2, a user’s email or phone number is used for identity management; in Web3, the user’s wallet address is used for identification and authorization.